 Real cost/benefits of Amex Business Platinum as a freelancer for the year:

-Last year in 2021 Amex refunded £250 on the annual price of £595 as Covid-19 help.
+In 2021 Amex refunded £250 on the annual price of £595 as Covid-19 help.
 Really appreciated it as I didn’t do much use of it (the travel part) it was very nice of them.

 So far in 2021, I paid £345 (£595 – £250 refunded)

 – yearly VAT £99 on the initial price (the rebate is a refund after you pay the full price and must be entered as Bank interest/fees and is VAT Exempt (0.00%) according to my accountant and the software I use).